CollectorOfJack/collectorofjack.github.io/_posts/2021-02-14-Blackened-Whiskey-Batch-106.md

 > Batch 106
 > Blackened
-> A blend of straight whiskeys finished in black brand casks
+> A blend of straight whiskeys finished in black brandy casks
 > Re-mastered by Dave Pickerell
 > 750 ML
 > 45% ALC/VOL